contextjs/context/src/context/README.md

 ```
 myApi/
-├── context.ctxp
+├── myApi.ctxp
 ├── tsconfig.json
 ├── package.json
 └── src/
     └── main.ts
 ```

-Each file is preconfigured to follow ContextJS conventions and integrates cleanly with the rest of the ecosystem.
+All files are preconfigured to follow ContextJS conventions and integrate cleanly with the rest of the ecosystem.